mariosyb/spring5-recipe-app/README.md

 # Spring Boot Recipe Application

-This repository is for an example application built with Spring Framework 5
+This repository is for an example application built with Spring Framework 5.

+Testting Circelci.